- List benefits of outdoor play for school-age children.

 Design and Materials

 Make the most of the space you have.
-Not all outdoor spaces are ideal, but that doesn’t mean you have to settle for a playground with only metal play structures and asphalt.
+Not all outdoor spaces are ideal, but that does not mean you have to settle for a playground with only metal play structures and asphalt.
 Get creative!
 Your local home improvement store can be a great resource.
+Utilize recycled materials.
 Consider filling plastic rain gutters with dirt and letting children and youth use them as planters.
 Ask for volunteers to install bird feeders or raised garden beds.
+“Offer materials and tools of the best quality you can afford, materials that let children shape their own ideas and enable them to realize their potential as image-makers and knowledge-builders,” writes early-childhood educator Ursula Kolbe in Rapunzel’s Supermarket (2015, p.
+10).

 It is also important to include equipment that will help children and youth work on their gross- motor skills.
-Gross-motor skills involve large muscle movements of the body and include running, jumping, throwing, and maintaining balance.
+Gross-motor skills involve large-muscle movements and include running, jumping, throwing, and maintaining balance.
 Fixed playground equipment is not necessary for children and youth to experience high levels of physical activity outside.
-In fact, children are often most physically active when they play with portable equipment such as balls, bicycles, Hula-hoops, and so on.
+In fact, children are often most physically active when they play with portable equipment such as balls, bicycles, and Hula-Hoops.

-Just like indoors, outdoor spaces must be organized for independence, easy use, and learning.
+Just like indoor spaces, outdoor spaces must be organized for independence, easy use, and learning.
 Children and youth must be able to easily access materials and equipment.
 Outdoor paths, walkways, and stairs should be clearly marked and free of obstructions.
 It is important to make sure gross-motor play can happen safely in one area without disrupting play in another area.
-For example, a bicycle or skating path should not go right through an area where children and youth are drawing with chalk or playing hopscotch.
-You also want to separate the quiet activities (art, writing, and reading) from the loud and active activities (ball play, bikes, and running).
+You will want to separate the quiet activities (art, writing, and reading) from the loud and active activities (ball play, bikes, and running).

 Regarding gross-motor equipment, the size and level of equipment must be developmentally appropriate for the children and youth in your classroom.
-Body size and skill of children can vary greatly for school-age programs in particular, so you will need a variety of different balls, bats, bikes, helmets, and so on.
-There should also be enough gross-motor equipment (e.g., bikes) that children and youth can use the equipment without a long wait.
-Outdoor toys such as balls and art or writing materials can be placed in easy access bins, buckets, containers, or baskets.
-This will also make it easy for children to help clean up when it is time to go back inside.
+Body size and skill of children can vary greatly for school-age programs in particular, so you will need a variety of different balls, bats, bikes and helmets.
+There should also be enough gross-motor equipment (e.g., bikes) so that children and youth can use the equipment without a long wait.
+Outdoor toys such as balls and art or writing materials can be placed in easy-access bins, buckets, containers, or baskets.
+This will make it easy for children to help clean up when it is time to go back inside.

 Consider the needs of individual children.
-Some children and youth, especially those with disabilities or special needs, may have difficulties in the outdoor environment.
+Some children and youth, especially those with special needs, may have difficulties within the outdoor environment.
 You can make adaptations for these children and youth just like you would in the classroom.
 You can adjust the materials and spaces (install a wheelchair-accessible swing, install railings, lower or raise gardening plots) to best fit their needs.
-As discussed in the indoor environment lesson, talk with children’s families and your trainer, coach, or supervisor, to know what modifications may be necessary.
-Also, as outdoor play can be a place for “letting loose” and for children to use their louder voices, make sure you have calming spaces available outside also, perhaps even with an accompanying bin of soothing materials.
-For more information see the Kids Included Together (KIT) materials (http://www.kitonline.org/html/research-evaluation/publications.html).
+As discussed in the previous lesson, talk with children’s families and your trainer, coach, or administrator, to know what modifications may be necessary.
+Also, as outdoor play can be a place for “letting loose” and for children to use their louder voices, make sure you have calming spaces available outside.
+Calming spaces can include an accompanying bin of soothing materials.
+For more information on guiding children through outdoor calming activities, see the References & Resources section of this lesson.

 Outdoor Learning Areas